perldude/perldude/README.md

 I like the consulting engineer (no coding) thing here at 18F.
 Though the more I think about it, I would like to steer towards becoming a supervisor.

+Then retirement.
+I am at an age where retirement is actually within reach.

 #### Soapbox

 Not a fan of having managers do non-manager things (like coding).